mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 ``php bin/console mautic:update:apply``

-Once this is completed, you may be asked to run the command again with the additional argument:
+This may be followed by a prompt to run the command again with this additional argument:

 ``php bin/console mautic:update:apply --finish``